LEAD Frequently Asked Questions

 The easiest way to let us know that you are interested in the LEAD program

 and would like to receive our e-mails is to go to the LEAD program page on Campus Connection and join.

-- How do I find out what credits I have completed in the LEAD program?
+- How do I find out my progress in the LEAD program?